Amazon PPC Cost

 How Can You Reduce Amazon PPC Costs Efficiently?

-Below are the 5 advanced strategies for reducing Amazon PPC costs:
+Below are the 5 advanced strategies for reducing Amazon PPC costs, plus two bonus strategies for 2026:

 1. Target Long-Tail Keywords

 Don’t include targeting expensive, broad terms in your Amazon PPC strategy.
-Instead, focus on highly specific long-tail keywords.
+Instead, focus on long-tail keywords using a structured Amazon PPC keyword research process.
 These keywords usually have lower CPCs and capture buyers with stronger intent which leads to better conversion rates.
 For example, “women’s waterproof trail running shoes” will cost less and convert better than just “running shoes.”

 2. Reduce Bids on Low-Performing Keywords or Products